radiac/caman/README.md

 #### Distribution

-You need to distribute your ``ca/ca.crt.pem`` for your host certificates to be recognised.
+You need to distribute your ``ca/ca.crt.pem`` to clients for your host certificates to be recognised.

-To be recognised in Windows you will need to remove the ``.pem`` file extension and distribute the file as ``ca.crt``.

 To install system-wide in Debian and Ubuntu: